andock/server/README.md

 Installation
 ------------

-Andock-CI is an Ansible role distributed globally using [Ansible Galaxy](https://galaxy.ansible.com/).
-In order to install Andock-CI role you can use the following command.
+Andock is an Ansible role distributed globally using [Ansible Galaxy](https://galaxy.ansible.com/).
+In order to install andock role you can use the following command.

 ```
-$ ansible-galaxy install andock-ci.fin
+$ ansible-galaxy install andock.fin
 ```

 Update